Mousumi is also Direct Access accredited and is happy to take on cases from lay clients in suitable matters.

 Mousumi represented the Appellants in a case where the Home Office alleged there had been fraudulent deception 12 years prior in the obtaining of indefinite leave to remain by the Appellants and sought to revoke the indefinite leave to remain.
 The appeal was allowed.

 Mousumi accepts instructions in all areas of family law, including: financial remedy proceedings, private children, non molestation and occupation order applications and care proceedings.

-Three day fact finding hearing at the family court sitting at the Royal Courts of Justice where Mousumi represented the Respondent Mother in a case where the Applicant Father was seeking to re-establish contact with a step-child following the parties’ divorce.
+Three day fact finding hearing in a private children matter where Mousumi represented the Respondent Mother in a case where the Applicant Father was seeking to re-establish contact with a step-child following the parties’ divorce.

 Mousumi represented the Respondent Mother, a serving policewoman in private children proceedings.

-Mousumi represented the Metropolitan Police Service at a disclosure application directions hearing at the Central Family Court in a case involving allegations of abuse made by a child against the Applicant Father.
+Mousumi represented the Metropolitan Police Service at a directions hearing in a case involving allegations of abuse made by a child against the Applicant Father.

 Mousumi represented the Applicant Father, based in Brazil, seeking to establish indirect contact with his child, who had to be located in the UK.

 Mousumi represented the Applicant Husband in a final hearing in a financial proceedings matter and successfully argued the Applicant’s Husband’s debts were marital debts given the parties’ outgoings throughout the duration of their marriage.